-by Freddy J. Nager, Founder of Atomic Tango + Social Media Professional and Professor
+by Freddy Tran Nager, Founder of Atomic Tango + Marketing Professor…

 We need to stop treating social media like it’s some kind of miracle cure that will turn dictatorships into democracies, water into wine, and rats into kittens.
 (I know, I’ve tried.)

 Social media is just another communications tool.
 Because of its vast, always-on, right-here-right-now digital network, social media can work very quickly … or not at all, since vast human networks tend to favor what’s sensational, not what’s rational.